Enroll & Understand Policies for Maintenance of Certification

 ABIM reserves the right to disclose information it possesses about any individual whom it judges has violated ABIM rules, engaged in misrepresentation or unprofessional behavior, or shows signs of impairment.

-ABIM diplomates and candidates for certification and Maintenance of Certification must possess a valid, unrestricted, and unchallenged medical license in the United States, its territories or Canada.
+ABIM candidates and diplomates for certification and Maintenance of Certification must possess a permanent, valid, unrestricted, and unchallenged medical license in the United States, its territories or Canada.
 Physicians practicing exclusively abroad and who do not hold a U.S. or Canadian license, must hold a license where they practice and provide documentation from the relevant licensing authority that their license is in good standing and without conditions or restrictions.
-A physician whose license has been restricted, suspended, revoked, or surrendered in any jurisdiction, cannot be certified, recertified or admitted to a certification examination and may be subject to suspension or revocation of certification or eligibility to participate in the certification process.
-Restrictions include but are not limited to conditions, contingencies, probation, and stipulated agreements.
+Restrictions include but are not limited to conditions, contingencies, probation, limitations and stipulated agreements.

 ABIM (ABIM) recognizes that some candidates have physical limitations that make it impossible for them to fulfill the requirement for proficiency in performing procedures.
 For such individuals, the procedural skills requirement may be waived.
 Program directors should write to ABIM for an exception before the individual enters training or when the disability becomes established.